Gitjas/Solaufeins_Rescue_NPC/c#solaufein/readme.solaufeinrescue.english.txt

 -Solaufein as a full-fledged party member: friendship path (with 26 base dialogues), NPC banter (at least 2 in SoA and 1 in ToB with every BioWare and BeamDog NPC), additional scenery dialogues and interjections, PID (player initiated dialogue) with several full-fledged dialogues.
 There is no romance.

--There is a small encounter in Athkatla with two follow-ups, the last in Amkethran (to call this quest would be highly exaggerated).
+-There is a small encounter in Athkatla with two follow-ups, the last in Amkethran (to call this a quest would be highly exaggerated).
 The PC can lay down his arms for those, though.

 -Solaufein's alignment is lawful neutral.
 The mod gives him the kit "drow fighter" with the following specifications: